glifio/wallet/README.md

-# Glif
+# Glif Wallet

 <!-- Glif art/branding -->

-Glif is a Filecoin web wallet built with Next.js that allows you to:
+The Glif Wallet is a Filecoin web wallet built with Next.js that allows you to:

 - **send and receive** Filecoin with your Ledger device
 - **create** test accounts to send small amounts of FIL